+Benchmarking modules based on co-regulation patterns

+Apart from GO analysis in Figure 4, we further tested whether genes inside a module are indeed more functionally relevant by examining the number of common regulators they possess.
+We identified the binding targets of a set of worm and fly transcription factors based on ChIP-Seq experiments generated by modENCODE consortium (see Materials and methods).
+These ChIP-Seq experiments and the RNA-Seq experiments for expression profiles were performed under similar developmental stages.
+We then counted for all pairwise combinations of modules, the number of common transcription factors for each pair of genes (see Figure S4).
+We found that pairs of genes within a module, in average, have more common transcription factors than pairs of genes in different modules (a 2.6 fold increase in worm and 1.6 fold increase in fly).
+This analysis is consistent with general observations that a transcription factor tends to regulate targets sharing similar biological functions.

 Effects and the determination of the coupling constant κ

 The cost function of OrthoClust takes into account two types of edges: co-association edges and orthology relationships.
 The coupling constant κ determines the relative contribution of the co-association links within a species and the orthologous links across species.
-A low value of κ means networks are likely to be clustered independently whereas a high value of κ means orthology links are more important and the spin value of a node tends to be aligned with its ortholog rather than its neighbors in the same network.
-We employed two independent methods to quantify the effects of tuning κ and determine its optimal value.
-First of all, we made use of a set of 1288 metagenes obtained from [15] as our gold standard.
+A low value of κ means networks are likely to be clustered independently whereas a high value of κ means orthology links are more important and the label of a node tends to be aligned with its ortholog rather than its neighbors in the same network.
+In the clustering of gene expression profiles, we employed two independent methods to quantify the effects of tuning κ and determine its optimal value.
+First of all, we made use of a set of 1288 metagenes obtained from [23] as our gold standard.
 These metagenes were constructed based on orthologs whose expression relationships are conserved across multiple species including worm, fly and human.
 A metagene consists of genes from different genomes (worm and fly in this case) that presumably share the same function by considering their expression values across different conditions.
-Unlike our clustering approach, which is based on the optimization of a global energy function, metagenes were inferred by examining the likelihood that individual co-expression edges are transferred from one species to another in a local manner.
+Unlike our clustering approach, which is based on the optimization of a global cost function, metagenes were inferred by examining the likelihood that individual co-expression edges are transferred from one species to another in a local manner.
 This complementarity makes the set of metagenes a good gold standard for validation.
 Following our clustering framework, the constituents of a metagene should appear in the same module.
 As shown in Figure 5A, for a low value of κ, clustering was performed independently and it was rare that the worm and fly components of a metagene fall into the same module.
 Nevertheless, both the worm and fly networks have high modularity, meaning the two networks were independently well separated into modules.
 On the other hand, for a high value of κ, most of the metagenes satisfied the criterion whereas the resultant modularity of individual networks became low.
 The value of κ can be tuned so as to balance this tradeoff.